The APOSTLE project: Local Group kinematic mass constraints and simulation candidate selection: The mass of the Local Group

 \subsection{Mass distributions}

 The histograms in Fig.~\ref{FigMassHist} summarize the results of the previous three subsections.
-Each of the top three panels shows the distribution of the tatal masses of pairs with separations in the range ($600,1000$) kpc selected to satisfy the following constraints: (i) relative radial velocity in the range ($-175,-75$)~$\kms$ (dark blue histograms; see box in the left panel of Fig.~\ref{FigVrVt}); (ii) tangential velocity in the range ($0$,$50$) $\kms$ (light-blue histogram; see box in the right panel of Fig.~\ref{FigVrVt}); and (iii) Hubble velocity fits in the observed range (lightest blue histograms; see box in Fig.~\ref{FigHubbleFits}).
+Each of the top three panels shows the distribution of the total masses of pairs with separations in the range ($600,1000$) kpc selected to satisfy the following constraints: (i) relative radial velocity in the range ($-175,-75$)~$\kms$ (dark blue histograms; see selection box in the left panel of Fig.~\ref{FigVrVt}); (ii) tangential velocity in the range ($0$,$50$) $\kms$ (light-blue histogram; see box in the right panel of Fig.~\ref{FigVrVt}); and (iii) Hubble velocity fits in the observed range (lightest blue histograms; see box in Fig.~\ref{FigHubbleFits}).
 The histograms in red correspond to the few systems that satisfy all three criteria at once.
 (The scale of the red histograms has been increased in order to make them visible; see legends.)
 In these three panels the isolation criteria for selecting pairs tightens from top to bottom, and, as a consequence, the total number of selected pairs decreases.
-The results, however, are qualitatively similar for all three criteria.
 As discussed before, the radial velocity constraint favours high-mass pairs, whereas the tangential velocity constraint favours low-mass ones.
 The Hubble velocity constraint gives results intermediate between the other two.

+Fig.~\ref{FigMassHist} shows that the main effect of relaxing the isolation criteria is to enable relatively low-mass pairs to pass the kinematic selection.
+The total mass of ``HiIso'' pairs matching the radial velocity constraint, for example, clusters tightly about the timing argument prediction ($\sim 5\times 10^{12}\, M_\odot$; see dark blue histogram in the ``HiIso'' panel).
+However, a long tail of pairs with much lower masses appears in the other panels, indicating that neighbouring structures can have a non-negligible effect on the kinematics of a pair.
+In particular, ``infall'' onto a massive structure may accelerate low-mass pairs to much higher relative velocities than they would be able to reach in isolation.